PhilS94/Unity-Procedural-IK-Wall-Walking-Spider/README.md

 ## How to use?
 1. Create a new Unity project
 2. Drag and drop the files into your Unity project.
-3. Open the scene "Main Spider IK Test Scene"
+3. Open the scene "TestRoom"
 4. Press play and enjoy

 ## Credits